Jamboard - Reading Mood

 - Go to the website to get an overview of what Jamboard is and how to access it.

-- Watch the tutorial video How to Use Google Jamboard.
+- Watch the tutorial video Google Jamboard + Ways to use in the Classroom.

 - Copy or print some poems for each student.
 Staple these together.
 This could be one lesson out of your poetry unit.
 Discuss mood and what that means in a story and how to find the mood.
 On the chart paper list examples of moods that characters can have in stories.
 Have the students give some examples and add them to the chart paper.

-- You can also access Jamboard by going to your Google Drive and clicking on the waffle in the upper right corner, then click on Jamboard.
+- You can also access Jamboard by going to your Google Drive and clicking on the waffle in the upper right corner, then clicking on Jamboard.

 - Click on the plus sign in the lower right corner.
 Then add a title, “Reading Mood”.